DFIRKuiper/Kuiper/README.md

 - **MongoDB:** A database that stores data in JSON-like documents that can vary in structure, offering a dynamic, flexible schema, used to store Kuiper web application configurations and information about parsed files.

-- **Redis:** A in-memory data structure store, used as a database, cache and message broker, used as a message broker to relay tasks to celery workers.
+- **Redis:** A in-memory data structure store, used as a database, cache and message broker, used as a message broker to relay tasks to Celery workers.

-- **Celery:** A asynchronous task queue/job queue based on distributed message passing, used as the main processing engine to process relayed tasks from redis.
+- **Celery:** A asynchronous task queue/job queue based on distributed message passing, used as the main processing engine to process relayed tasks from Redis.

 - **Gunicorn:** Handle multiple clients HTTPs requests